AnnikaTjuka/annikatjuka.github.io/index.md

 ### Academic Education

+2019-Present **PhD Student** at the International Max Planck Research School for the Science of Human History (IMPRS-SHH) and the Friedrich-Schiller-Universität Jena.
+Supervisors: Dr. Johann-Mattis List and Prof. Dr. Volker Gast

 2019 **Master of Arts in Linguistics** at Humboldt-Universität zu Berlin

 2016 **Bachelor of Arts in German Linguistics and Scandinavian Studies** at Humboldt-Universität zu Berlin

-2019-Present **PhD Student** in the International Max Planck Research School for the Science of Human History (IMPRS-SHH) at the Max Planck Institute for the Science of Human History, Department of Linguistic and Cultural Evolution.
-Supervisors: Dr. Johann-Mattis List and Prof. Dr. Volker Gast

 ### Work experience (in Academia)